zitroaen/ESPVolumeControl/README.md

 # ESPVolumeControl - A simple way to control your the Volume of OpenHAB2-Items

-What will be created here is a Sketch that is written in the Arduino IDE for ESP8266 to control your speakers via the REST interface of OpenHAB2.
+What will be created here is a sketch that is written in the Arduino IDE for ESP8266 to control your speakers via the REST interface of OpenHAB2.
 The Input will be from a rotary encoder and a few buttons.

 Great, now why is everything so weird here?
 ---